Kwiziq community member

 In the example above this example seems a little misleading.
 Stated by itself, it seems as though it would be imparfait because it sounds to me that it could be describing a state of being in the past.
 Correct?
 In order to be passé composé wouldn't it have to describe an action with a clear ending? (after he canceled on them they were disappointed) ?

-This relates to:Conjugate être (+ avoir) in Le Passé Composé (conversational past) -
+This question relates to:French lesson "Conjugate être (+ avoir) in Le Passé Composé (conversational past)"

 Kwiziq language super star